titaniumwhite/diecutter-rotation-detection/README.md

-# Counting Die-Cutter rotations using a force sensing resistor and a Ruuvitag
+# Counting Die-Cutter rotations using a force sensing resistor and a RuuviTag
 This project is part of my Bachelor Thesis.
 I weld a force sensing resistor to an IoT device (RuuviTag) and I developed a script to establish a Bluetooth communication and data acquisition between the RuuviTag and a server.
 The idea is to stick the force sensing resistor with the IoT device to the Die-Cutter so that, each time it does a rotation, it is counted thanks to a specific script installed on the RuuviTag.
 Than the data regarding the rotations are sent to the server and saved in InfluxDB database.

 ## Technologies Used ##